 Called to the Bar - 2006

-Rachel is a sought-after junior in the fields of financial crime (individual and corporate), investigations, and high-profile general crime.
-“Superbly bright”, “calm and focussed”, she is ranked in Chambers & Partners, Legal 500 and Who’s Who Legal as a leading practitioner in these areas, with reviewers highlighting her “formidable legal brain”, her “strong sense of strategy”, her “extraordinary command of facts and details” and her “excellent presence in court”.
+Rachel is a highly sought-after junior in the fields of financial crime (individual and corporate), investigations, and high-profile general crime.
+“Fiercely bright”, “calm and focussed”, she is ranked in Chambers & Partners, Legal 500 and Who’s Who Legal as a leading practitioner in these areas, with reviewers highlighting her “formidable legal brain”, her “strong sense of strategy”, her “extraordinary command of facts and details” and her “excellent presence in court”.

 Rachel is regularly instructed to act for individual and corporate clients in the most serious and heavyweight white-collar investigations and prosecutions.
 She has a breadth of experience, with current and past instructions encompassing a wide range of offences, including fraud, bribery and corruption, false accounting, forgery, Revenue offences and money laundering.
 She acts for clients at all stages of criminal proceedings, from pre-charge advice, including advice in connection with the conduct of corporate internal investigations, to jury trials and appellate work.
 She also has experience in the conduct of private prosecutions.

 The multi-jurisdictional nature of Rachel’s practice is complemented by her expertise in extradition and mutual legal assistance.
 She is recognised in the directories as “one of the most able and prominent junior barristers in the field” and as "the only sensible choice for any extradition silk in need of the best junior, with the most penetrating mind, for the most difficult case".
-Rachel is regularly instructed in high profile extradition proceedings, particularly proceedings with a financial crime context.
+Rachel is regularly instructed in high-profile and complex extradition proceedings, particularly proceedings with a financial crime context.
 She also has a substantial advisory practice in this area, advising clients in connection with anticipated extradition requests, Interpol notices and MLA requests.